MorgGir/MorgGir/README.md

 - 👋 Hi, I’m @MorgGir
-- 👀 I’m interested in music food and foreign culture
+- 👀 I’m interested in music, food and foreign culture
 - 💞️ I’m looking to collaborate on developing futuristic projects that can help people
 - 📫 How to reach me : morgangiribuola@gmail.com

 <!---